Deep-AB/-DN3.0_Exercises/README.md

-The Excerises are divided into TWO PARTS the Data Structure and ALgorithms part and the Design Patterns part
+The Excerises are divided into TWO PARTS the Data Structure and Algorithms part and the Design Patterns part The Design Patterns Files are put into a Zip file as there more than a 100 files